University of Arizona: Research

 In 2018 UA received funding from the Pioneer Fund, a non-profit institute which promotes scientific racism and eugenics.
 The funds were applied for by Aurelio Jose Figueredo, who directs the graduate program on human behavior and evolutionary psychology.
 Funds from the grant were used by Figueredo to attend the 2016 London Conference on Intelligence, where presentations on eugenics are given.
 Figueredo has also reviewed papers for Mankind Quarterly, a journal which has advocated for racial hierarchy.
 Figueredo has disavowed eugenics and racial inferiority.

 Publications

 Since 1945 the university has published Arizona Quarterly, an academic literary journal.

 Global teaching and research

 Arizona partnership with Universidad de Sonora was renewed in August 2017, focusing on a partnership in geology and physics.

 Arizona has been part of both theoretical and experimental research in particle and nuclear physics in the framework of the CERN program since 1987.
 The collaboration was initiated by the theoretician Peter A. Carruthers, head of the physics department, and Johann Rafelski who initiated the quark-gluon-plasma program at CERN.
 Arizona officially joined the CERN-LHC ATLAS Collaboration in 1994.

 Arizona has a strategic program to attract foreign scholars, in particular from China.

+Following a 2024 report by the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party and the United States House Committee on Education and Workforce, Arizona closed its four micro-campuses in China.